fauu/Kamite/README.md

 A default config file is automatically placed by Kamite in the expected directory if absent on launch.

+> Note (Windows): On unupdated Windows 10 installations as well as earlier
+> Windows versions, the system Notepad will not be able to properly display the
+> config file.
+In that case, please use another text editor.

 Below is an example config file illustrating all the possible options with their **default** values: